-Principal Investigator Organization City, State Project Number [Type] Project Title Project Period Total Investment Purpose, Key Findings/Impact, and Number of Publications MASSACHUSETTS David Bates Brigham and Women's Hospital Boston, Massachusetts P30 HS23535 [Grant] Making Acute Care More Patient- Centered 2014-2019 \$3,911,228 Purpose: To develop tools to engage patients, families, and professional care team members in reliable identification, assessment, and reduction of patient safety threats in real time before they manifest in actual harm.
-To provide information, strategies, and tools for using HIT to facilitate patient activation in eliminating harm in hospital settings.
+Principal Investigator Organization City, State Project Number [Type] Title Project Period Total Research Investment Purpose and Key Findings/Impact Number of Publications (Products) Li Zhou Brigham and Women's Hospital Boston, Massachusetts RO1 HS22728 [Grant] Encoding and Processing Patient Allergy Information in EHRs 2013- 2018 \$1,959,741 More information about this project, which was funded in collaboration with the AHRQ DDHR, can be found here: https://digital.ahrq.gov/ahrq-funded-projects/ encoding-and-processing-patient-allergy-information- ehrs.
+26 David Bates Brigham and Women's Hospital Boston, Massachusetts P30 HS23535 [Grant] Making Acute Care More Patient- Centered 2014- 2019 \$3,911,228 Purpose: Develop tools to engage patients, families, and professional care team members in reliable identification, assessment, and reduction of patient safety threats in real time before they manifest in actual harm.
+Provide information, strategies, and tools for using HIT to facilitate patient activation in eliminating harm in hospital settings.
 Key Findings/Impact: Investigators found that implementing the Fall TIPS toolkit reduced patient fall rates.
 To improve this toolkit, they integrated the ABCs of harm into both the electronic and print versions, because patients are more likely to believe they need a fall prevention plan and then follow that plan if they know their risks of harm for falling.
-In addition, pilot testing of the MySafeCare dashboard to assess stakeholder engagement, increase awareness and use of the reporting dashboard, and assess willingness to engage with the reporting dashboard, revealed three main themes: Terminology to match hospitalized patient and family health literacy and shared understanding 2.
-Simplified intuitive workflow for patients and families who may experience barriers to navigating apps while in the hospital setting 3.
-User interface design for mobile devices The Patient Safety Learning Lab intervention was implemented on 12 inpatient units during the 18-month study period, potentially affecting 12,628 patient admissions.
-Publications: 17 Tejal Gandhi Brigham and Women's Hospital Boston, Massachusetts R01 HS14053 [Grant] Using Barcode Technology To Improve Medication Safety 2003-2006 \$1,341,802 Final Report Purpose: To measure the impact of a new barcode/eMAR (electronic medication administration record) system on various kinds of medication errors.
-Key Findings/Impact: The financial investment for implementing a hospital-based pharmacy barcode system for medications yielded positive returns financially and in terms of mitigating errors.
-The project addressed key issues in a large academic setting, Brigham and Women's Hospital, leading to increased safety with dispensing medications.
-The primary benefit was a decrease in adverse drug events from dispensing errors, projected to be 517 events per year, resulting in an annual savings of \$2.23 million.
-Investigators also found that 25 percent of nurse time is spent on medication administration and another 25 percent on communication.
-A nursing satisfaction survey showed meaningful and statistically significant improved satisfaction scores after implementing the barcode technology.
-Investigators of this project concluded that barcode/eMAR technology shows great promise combined with a CPOE system with enhanced decision support capabilities.
-Such features would provide clinicians with direct access to important drug information, hospital policies concerning medication administration, and pertinent clinical results.
-Publications: 9
+In addition, pilot testing of the MySafeCare dashboard to assess stakeholder engagement, increase awareness and use of the reporting dashboard, and assess willingness to engage with the reporting dashboard, revealed three main themes: 1.
+Terminology to match hospitalized patient and families who may experience barriers to navigating apps while in the hospital setting.
+2. Simplified intuitive workflow for patients and families who may experience barriers to navigating apps while in the hospital setting.
+3. User interface design for mobile devices.
+The Patient Safety Learning Lab intervention was implemented on 12 inpatient units during the 18-month study period, potentially affecting 12,628 patient admissions.
+15